pychi-code/pychi/README.md

 ```

-Typical propagation results would look as follows:
+Typical propagation results using the above script would look as follows:
 ![grafik](https://user-images.githubusercontent.com/97957751/222731448-ff856390-4325-4f39-8817-f508898e2308.png)

 Check the examples folder for some specific cases and validation against experimental data.

+## Contact

 pychi has been developped at DESY by the Ultrafast Microphotonics group.
 If you use it for publications, please cite the associated paper
 https://doi.org/10.1063/5.0135252